 4. Snowshoe to a Frozen Lake or Waterfall

-Just keep in mind that if the trail to your chosen body of water is ice, you can exchange your snowshoes for ice spikes/traction devices.
-Ice spikes will provide stability, so you don’t slip on your hike.
+Remember that if the trail to your chosen body of water is ice, you can exchange your snowshoes for ice spikes/traction devices.
+Ice spikes will provide stability so you don’t slip on your hike.
 I like the Yaktrax Summit, but Kahtoola Microspikes also work well.
 Plus, since the spikes are built for ice, you don’t have to worry about the wear and tear you would get using snowshoes.

 Some wanderlust options for frozen snowshoe treks are: